sbslee/fuc/docs/cli.rst

    $ fuc fq-count -h
    usage: fuc fq-count [-h] [fastq ...]

    This command will count sequence reads in FASTQ files (both zipped and unzipped).

    It will look for stdin if there are no arguments.

    Usage examples:
      $ fuc fq-count in.fastq
      $ cat fastq.list | fuc fq-count

    Positional arguments:
-     fastq       FASTQ files (default: stdin)
+     fastq       FASTQ files (default: stdin).

    Optional arguments:
      -h, --help  Show this help message and exit.